My Girl (film): Production

+Development

 The screenplay, written by Laurice Elehwany, was originally titled Born Jaundiced, and was purchased by Imagine Entertainment in July 1990.
 On August 24, 1990, it was reported in Daily Variety that the screenplay had been re-titled to I Am Woman, but was subsequently changed to its final title, My Girl, in the spring of 1991.
 Elehwany based the fictional setting of Madison on the small towns in southwestern Pennsylvania where she grew up.

+Casting

 Culkin and Chlumsky were cast in the lead roles of Thomas J. and Vada, respectively, in January 1991.
 Filming took place in Bartow and Sanford, Florida beginning in February 1991.

+Filming

+Though set in Pennsylvania, My Girl was filmed in the Florida towns of Sanford, Winter Haven, Plant City, Clermont, and Bartow.
 Exteriors of the Sultenfuss home were supplied by a real Victorian home in Bartow, while the house's interiors were built on a soundstage in Orlando.
+Principal photography was completed in March 1991.